colincwilson/wynini/wynini/guidelines.md

 Arcs

-* All successful paths are endpointed with arcs labeled bos:bos and eos:eos.
+* All successful paths begin / end with arcs labeled bos:bos / eos:eos.

 * Epsilon:epsilon self-transitions are implicit on every state and have weight one in the relevant semiring.